A Well-Lived Life - Book 1 - Birgit

 I started to think about where to begin the book - I had notes, but hadn’t started writing.
 1976 seemed to be the right place since that was when I met several people who would influence my life and would participate in the story for years to come.

 Even before that, though, were five events that created strong memories and in their own way defined who I am.

 February 1, 1969 - The King wins at Riverside

 Sitting on the tailgate of a station wagon at turn 9 at the old Riverside International Speedway, I watched Richard Petty win The Motor Trend 500 race in a Ford Torino, beating A.J.
 Foyt by a little over 12 seconds.
-Through the years, NASCAR would figure huge in my life and lead to numerous adventures.
+Through the years, NASCAR would figure hugely in my life and lead to numerous adventures.